 If you have or will meet requirements prior to residency start date you may apply using the APTA Residency/Fellowship Physical Therapist Centralized Application Services (RF-PTCAS).
 Should you have any other questions please contact the program coordinator, Dr. Sarah Weaving at Sarah.Weaving@va.gov or Residency Director, Dr. Amy Firestone at Amy.Firestone@va.gov

-Dr. Sarah Weaving, PT, DPT, NCS obtained her Doctorate in Physical Therapy from the University of North Florida in 2013.
+Dr. Sarah Weaving, PT, DPT, NCS, Neurologic Residency Coordinator obtained her Doctorate in Physical Therapy from the University of North Florida in 2013.
 She completed the James A. Haley VA Neurologic Residency Program in 2014 and became a Board Certified Clinical Specialist in Neurologic Physical Therapy.
 Dr. Weaving has been a faculty member of Neurologic Residency Program since returning to the James A. Haley VA in 2015.
-She has clinical experience in Acute Care, Inpatient Rehabilitation, traumatic brain injury/polytrauma, spinal cord injury, neurologic gait and balance and currently serves as a mentor in the Vestibular and Post-Concussion Clinic.
-Dr. Weaving facilities the bimonthly Lunch N’ Learn sessions which are designed to enhance the residency experience by further connecting the didactic and clinical aspect of the Neurologic Residency Program.
-Dr. Weaving was named Neurologic Mentor of the Year in 2018
+In addition to being the Neurologic Residency Coordinator, she also serves as a mentor in the Vestibular and Post-Concussion Clinic.
+Dr. Weaving was named Neurologic Mentor of the Year in 2018 and 2021.